hom3r/skatebrno.cz/README.md

 # Graph Algorithms
-Demonstration of graphs and graph algorhitms in CoffeeScript using JS framework jsnetworkx.
+Demonstration of graphs and graph algorithms in CoffeeScript using JS framework jsnetworkx.

 ## Usage
-Simply open `index.html` file in your favourite browser.
+Simply open `index.html` file in your favorite browser.

 ## Development
 If you want to contribute or use for your purposes, simply modify source files in `src`.
 Remember you have to download bower and npm packages with